quicwg/base-drafts/draft-ietf-quic-transport.md

 If an endpoint is no longer interested in the data being received, it MAY send a DISINTEREST frame on a stream in the "open" or "half-closed (local)" state to request closure of the stream in the opposite direction.
-This typically indicates that the receiving application is no longer reading from the stream and all future data will be discarded upon receipt.
+This typically indicates that the receiving application is no longer reading from the stream, but is not a guarantee that incoming data will be ignored.

 STREAM frames received after sending DISINTEREST are still counted toward the connection and stream flow-control windows.
 Even though these frames will be discarded, because they are sent before their sender receives the DISINTEREST, the sender will consider the frames to count against its flow-control windows.

-Upon receipt of a DISINTEREST frame, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
-If the DISINTEREST frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame SHOULD still be sent and retransmission of previously-sent STREAM frames SHOULD be cancelled.
+Upon receipt of a DISINTEREST frame on a stream in the "open" state, an endpoint SHOULD send a RST_STREAM with an error code of QUIC_RECEIVED_RST.
+If the DISINTEREST frame is received on a stream that is already in the "half-closed (local)" or "closed" states, a RST_STREAM frame MAY still be sent in order to cancel retransmission of previously-sent STREAM frames.

 ## Stream Identifiers {#stream-identifiers}